The belief that you

 is both dead and buried, and his sepulchre is with us unto this day.

-So then Scriptures reveals that the Patriarch David did not go to
+So then Scriptures reveals that the Patriarch David (who did all things

 Heaven when he died, and he is still here.
 Why was he not risen

 immediately after death?
 Because Judgment Day is not until Christ